-- Anthelmintics – If your pup suffers from skin parasites, treat him with an appropriate anti-parasitic medication to eliminate the pests.
+- Anthelmintics – If your pup suffers from skin parasites, treat them with an appropriate anti-parasitic medication to eliminate the pests.

 - OTC medications – You may be able to use Benadryl or a topical antibacterial/antifungal ointment to help clear up the underlying causes of your dog’s scabs.
 1-2 mg/pound of regular Benadryl can reduce allergic symptoms and itching.
 Do not give Benadryl-D to your dog.
 Check with your veterinarian for recommendations about topical medications.

 Most scabs from wounds or injuries usually resolve in 3 days to 2 weeks, depending on the severity of the initial lesion.
 If you’re treating yellow or black crusty scabs on your dog at home, you should see improvement in your pup’s condition in the first few days.
 If your dog’s scabs are not starting to heal after about 3-5 days, you should contact your veterinarian.

 How long does it take for crusty scabs to heal?

 If your pooch has a simple scab without an underlying condition, it should normally heal within a few weeks.
 When your dog suffers a wound, blood collects at the injury site to form a clot.
 As the clot dries up, it forms a dark, crusty scab that protects the injured skin.
 Depending on the severity of the wound, the scab will dry and become harder in a matter of days to a few weeks.
 The hard, crusty covering gives the skin time to repair itself.
 As healthy skin grows, the scab detaches and falls off.